Thimphu Bhutan Tourism

 Takin Preservation Center

-Takin Preservation Center: STRANGE MUSKOX-LOOKING CREATURES ROAM WITHIN the trees in Bhutan s capital city.
-The hoofed beasts, which look like a mishmash of cows and goats, are held in extremely high esteem.The takin is a rare type of goat-antelope living in the Eastern Himalayas.
-The four subspecies of the takin live in high altitudes throughout Bhutan, Northeast India, Northwest Myanmar, and the Chinese section of the Himalaya.>The takin found at the Motithang Takin Preserve were once part of a small zoo.
-But when the King of Bhutan declared it was improper for Buddhist country to keep animals in such confinement, the big beasts were set free.
-Yet they didn’t wander far.The freed takin, which at this point were used to humans, preferred to converge within Thimphu.
-The Motithang Takin Preserve was created to shelter the capital city’s four-legged residents.
-Now, the takin lives within 8.4 acres of carefully managed forest.
-The Bhutanese authorities are particularly attentive to the health and well-being of the takin due to its status as the national animal.
-Read More
+Hoofed beasts, resembling a mix of cows and goats, roam within the trees in Bhutan’s capital city.
+These creatures, known as takin, are held in extremely high esteem.
+The takin is a rare type of goat-antelope that lives in the Eastern Himalayas, with four subspecies living in high altitudes throughout Bhutan, Northeast India, Northwest Myanmar, and the Chinese section of the Himalaya.
+The takin found at the Motithang Takin Preserve were once part of a small zoo.
+However, when the King of Bhutan declared it was inappropriate to keep animals in such confinement, the big beasts were set free.
+Yet, they didn’t wander far.
+The Motithang Takin Preserve was created to shelter the capital city’s four-legged residents, who now live within 8.4 acres of carefully managed forest.
+The Bhutanese authorities are particularly attentive to the health and well-being of the takin due to its status as the national animal.Read More

 Jungshina Handmade Paper Facotory